Thesettlementlayerforthemachineeconomy.

 What the network gives you

-277ms average block time with deterministic CometBFT finality.
+~250ms average block time, finality deterministic at the block.
 Agents settle inside a normal interaction window.

 Neutral coordination